Visiting our Regional Gardens and Staying Safe

 - Please observe two metre physical distancing.

 - Before you visit, please make sure that you are following the current Scottish Government guidelines on travel and meeting others.
-There should be no more than six adults in your group from a maximum of two different households.

 - Face coverings are mandatory when visiting our shops, visitor centres and are recommended for all enclosed spaces.
 Please bring a face covering with you.
 Exemptions include children under five and visitors with breathing difficulties or those with disabilities when wearing a face covering might cause distress or communication problems.